Admissions and transfers to secondary school

 How do waiting lists work?

-If your application for a secondary place at your choice of school(s) has been refused, you are entitled to place your child's name on a waiting lists.
-Waiting lists must be held until at least 31 December 2012.
-The local authority will hold waiting lists for community and voluntary controlled schools throughout the school year.
+If your application for a secondary place at your choice of school(s) has been refused, you are entitled to place your child's name on a waiting list.
+Waiting lists must be held until at least 31 December 2024.